 To ensure that you aren't plagiarizing, you need to give credit to the creators of the original ideas, every single time you use them.
 This can be achieved by quoting or paraphrasing those ideas, and then citing the original source.

 How do you include all of the information that you've found into your essay?
-This video from the Cooperative Library Instruction Project and hosted by the Downs-Jones Library gives step-by-step instruction on how to incorporate your sources into the body of your essay, whether by direct quoting, paraphrasing or summarizing.
+This video from the now-defunct Cooperative Library Instruction Project and hosted by the Downs-Jones Library gives step-by-step instruction on how to incorporate your sources into the body of your essay, whether by direct quoting, paraphrasing or summarizing.
 It teaches about analyzing sources and using them to support your argument.

 When you quote, include a citation (in-text, footnote or endnote depending on the style guide you're following) that identifies precisely where the quotation came from.
 The example below is quoted, and then cited using a footnote in Chicago Style: